jsEveryDay/CentOS-Config/README.md

 The bash scripts in the setup automatically install and configure the following:

-  - Setup Webuzo with plain settings (no email, no updates, no spam)
   - Install CSF from original source and apply Webuzo rules.
   - Change default SSH port
   - Cleanup Webuzo user/setup/leftover files that identify the user